openzipkin/brave/instrumentation/kafka-clients/README.md

 producer and consumer requests.

-You can use an [MessagingRuleSampler](../messaging/README.md) to override this based on Kafka service or method names.
+You can use an [MessagingRuleSampler](../messaging/README.md) to override this based on Kafka topic names.

 Ex.
 Here's a sampler that traces 100 consumer requests per second, except for the "alerts" topic.
 Other requests will use a global rate provided by the